lhsazevedo/asmlingo/README.md

 #### Dependency Injection

-Implemented a dependency injection container using [Awilix](https://github.com/jeffijoe/awilix) for better modularity and testability.
+Implemented an IoC and dependency injection container using [Awilix](https://github.com/jeffijoe/awilix).
 See `src/server/container.ts`.

 #### Use Cases and Domain Logic